Educational Financing, 2026-27 Academic Year

 A graduate education is a major investment in your future.

-About 80 percent of our students receive some sort of financial aid, including grants, loans or scholarships to cover the cost of attendance.
+About 80 percent of our students receive some sort of financial aid, including grants, loans or scholarships to cover the estimated cost of attendance.
 The Journalism School’s Office of Admission and Financial Aid and the Columbia University Student Financial Services work together to meet the needs of each student.

-• Columbia Journalism School Scholarship Supplement — must be submitted before the CSS Profile submission.
+• Columbia Journalism School Scholarship Supplement

-• All financial supporting documents — must be submitted before the CSS Profile submission.
+• All financial supporting documents

-• CSS Profile - deadline is December 10.
+• 2026-2027 CSS Profile

-• 2025–2026 Free Application for Federal Student Aid (FAFSA) — deadline is January 15.
+• 2026–2027 Free Application for Federal Student Aid (FAFSA) — deadline for this is January 15.

 U.S. citizens and permanent residents only.